wp-plugins/updraftplus/readme.txt

 == Description ==

-UpdraftPlus simplifies backups (and restoration) for your blog.
+UpdraftPlus simplifies backups (and restoration).
 Backup into the cloud (S3, Google Drive, FTP, and email) and restore with a single click.
-Backups of files and database can be upon separate schedules.
+Backups of files and database can have separate schedules.

 == Upgrade Notice ==
 Tested up to WordPress 3.4.1